wvhulle/streams-eurorust-2025/presentation.typ

 #slide[
   === About me

-  - Mathematician from Ghent, Belgium
+  *Professionally:* Rust developer

+  *Hobbies:*
-  - Founder of #link("https://sysghent.be")[SysGhent.be] - systems programming community in Belgium
+  - Leading #link("https://sysghent.be")[SysGhent.be] - systems programming community in Ghent, Belgium
+  - Giving workshops and talks
+  - Formalizing mathematics in Lean

   #v(1em)